shsagir/play-area-sync/docs/limits.md

 > I just want to say that you all make us better for our clients.
 The limits you set on the servers are reasonable and prevent us from coming up with lazy or hacked solutions.
 We are definitely better because of you all.

 – Stephen Callender from [Shoe Shine Design](http://shoeshinedesign.com/)

+What happens when you hit or even go over one of the scaling limits described in the [specs page](http://www.fortrabbit.com/specs)?
+All Components are different by nature, the behavior when you exceed a limit is different.
+The following list helps to understanding the consequences and when it is a good idea to scale up or out:

 ## PHP memory